HL7/cql/input/pages/09-b-cqlreference.md

 define "NullStringInValueset": null as String in "Acute Pharyngitis" // false
 ```

-[.note-warning]
-____

-Note carefully that the use of the string overloads for membership testing in code systems and value sets is potentially problematic and should be used with caution, if at all
+> Note carefully that the use of the string overloads for membership testing in code systems and value sets is potentially problematic and should be used with caution, if at all

-____
+{: .note-warning}

 ## Errors and Messaging